9 Best Mascara for Long Lashes (No Clumps or Droop)

 Long lashes are already the main character.

-Mascara should support them — not overpower them.
+Mascara should support them — not compete with them.

 Here’s the quick decision flow: